ugGit/actscore-issue-recreation/README.md

+### Update 1: Change of hardware (May 13)
+The code has initially been tested on a Nvidia GeForce RTX 2080.
+A few days ago, the a A6000 has been added.
+Rerunning the issue on both GPUs yielded slightly different results, i.e. the code runs successfully for `std::execution::par_unseq` AND `std::execution::par`.
+The software versions used in the test remained unchanged, but maybe a driver got updated along the way that caused this favorable outcome.

 # Issue recreation

 During the quest of testing the parallel execution policies for C++17 Std Algorithms, a segmentation fault appears during the cleanup phase after having executed correctly the main program.